zyd5csi8/Tableau-10-Desktop-QA/README.md

 - Which of the following charts uses binned data?
 (Histogram)

-- If a field has a blue background, that means the field is?
+- If a field has a blue background that means the field is?
 (Discrete)

 - When might you want to use a context filter?
 (When you want to FIRST apply a filter and THEN show the Top N or Bottom N elements)

-- This type level of detail expression computes total sales for the region, regardless of what dimensions are shown in the view. ({ FIXED [Region] : SUM([Sales]) })
+- This type level of detail expression computes total sales for the region, regardless of what dimensions are shown in the view. ({FIXED [Region]: SUM ([Sales])})

 - A dimension is a field that typically holds (discrete qualitative data)